spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-grafana.md

 grafana_anonymous_access: false

-# This has no relation to your Matrix user id.
+# This has no relation to your Matrix user ID.
 It can be any username you'd like.
 # Changing the username subsequently won't work.
 grafana_default_admin_user: "some_username_chosen_by_you"